From Dreamers to Doers: How Ordinary People Shape Extraordinary Movements

 Location: Fred T. Long, Sr. Ballroom

-A campus teach-in designed to connect Dr. King’s legacy to today’s challenges and opportunities—equipping participants to continue the work with intention.
+A campus-wide teach-in connecting Dr. King’s legacy to today’s challenges—empowering participants to carry the work forward.

 Tuesday, January 20, 2026 | 11:00 AM